saqala/ISlimani.github.io/_posts/2017-10-08-understanding-oauth2.markdown

 [^3]: OAuth2 in Action By RICHER and SANSO Manning Publications p6
 [^4]: OAuth2 in Action By RICHER and SANSO Manning Publications p6
 [^5]: OAuth2 in Action By RICHER and SANSO Manning Publications p11

+## So How does OAuth 2 work?

+*Simply put, the client first sends the resource owner to the authorization server in order to authorize the client.

+* The resource owner authenticates to the authorization server and is generally presented with a choice of whether to authorize the client making the request (figure1).

+* Once the authorization grant has been made, the client can then request an access token from the authorization server.

+* This access token can be used at the protected resource to access the API, as granted by the resource owner.